Jonmainhart/pbj/README.md

 Accuracy is based on wins and losses.
 NFL ties are excluded from the calculation.

-### Weekly Winner
+### Weekly Ranking and Winner

-The weekly winner is determined by:
+Weekly standings are ranked by:

 1. Most wins.
 2. Closest Monday night tiebreaker prediction.

-3. A split win if both remain equal.
+Competition ranking is used.
+Players with identical wins and tiebreaker distance share a rank, and the following rank skips the occupied positions.
+For example: `1, 2, 2, 4`.

+The weekly winner is the player ranked first.
+If multiple players remain tied for first, the weekly win is split between them.

 If multiple Monday games are played, their final scores are combined into one Monday total.

 Each player in a split receives one weekly win for season tracking.

-Winners are not declared until every game for the week is final.
+Rankings and winners are not declared until every game for the week is final.

 ## Season Statistics

-The dashboard tracks:
+PBJ Dashboard tracks:

 - Weeks played
 - Wins